title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 Gateway behavior in MVP:

-- tenant-scoped by default,
+- workspace-scoped by default,

 - can participate in ingress/egress and exit-node routing,